takuma1102/nonabsdid/README.md

 ## Installation

-> **Note**
+> [!NOTE]
 > The version on CRAN is outdated.
-For the latest version, install from
-> GitHub or R-universe rather than CRAN.
+Install from GitHub or R-universe for the latest version.

 ```r
 # Development version from GitHub: